OfiucoDa/gelbooru-downloader/README.md

 Expanding an image reveals a download button that uses the following format:
 `[character]_[copyright]_drawn_by_[artist]_G[PostID]`

-## Instalation in Firefox Developer Edition
+## Instalation in Firefox Developer Edition and Librewolf
 - Go to `about:config`
 - Set `xpinstall.signatures.required` to `false`
 - Go to `about:addons`